Embla-Flatlandsmo/maneki-neko/README.md

 | `schematics` | Images describing the way the electronics are wired |

 ## Hardware description
 The project supports using both [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) and [Adafruit ItsyBitsy nRF52840 Express](https://learn.adafruit.com/adafruit-itsybitsy-nrf52840-express).
+The enclosure is made for the ItsyBitsy, but `enclosure.scad` has been included so you can make it fit for a different board if you want.

 ### nRF 52840 DK
 #### Wiring